rudiieee/software_engineering/README.md

 print(' [*] Waiting for messages.
 To exit press CTRL+C') channel.start_consuming()
 ```
+The response will have the format of a JSON string.
 For more information on how to use RabbitMQ on other languages, please visit [RabbitMQ Get Started](https://www.rabbitmq.com/getstarted.html)

+## UML Diagram